 - Class groups for SPHE/RSE are mixed gender of no more 30 pupils in compliance with guidelines issued by The Department of Education and Skills.

-- The SPHE coordinator will provide the visitor, well in advance of the visit, with a copy of this RSE policy.
-After gaining approval from the Principal for the visit the organiser makes the visitor aware of the ethos of the school and the manner of delivery of the RSE programme.
+- In addition, the SPHE coordinator will arrange for extra input on RSE from a suitably qualified external facilitator for Senior Cycle students, normally Fifth Years and provide the visitor, well in advance of the visit, with a copy of this RSE policy.
+After gaining approval from the Principal for the visit, the organiser makes the visitor aware of the ethos of the school and the manner of delivery of the RSE programme.

 - Children with special needs may need more help than others in coping with the physical and emotional aspects of growing up; they may also need more help in learning what sorts of behaviour are and are not acceptable.
-Therefore, provision for children with special needs in RSE class will be catered for with this in mind and in cooperation with the Learning Support Department.
+Therefore, differentiated lessons will be provided for children with special education needs in RSE classes, in cooperation with the Learning Support Department.

 - Parents will be provided with a booklet that outlines the RSE course at Junior and Senior Cycle on enrolment.

-- Parents will be provided with a full copy of this policy following a request to do so.
-Parents do not have to give reasons for withdrawal of their child from RSE.
+- Parents do not have to give reasons for withdrawal of their child from RSE.
 However, we respectfully invite them to do so in person or by phone in order that perhaps we can resolve misunderstandings.
 Once a parent’s request to withdraw is made that request must be complied with until revoked by the parent.